Chichri/Spotify-Bot/README.md

 python bump-bot
 ```
 In the cloned repository folder.
 Alternatively, the bump-bot script is an executable with a shebang, so if
-the shebang works with your machine and add this folder to your $PATH, you'll be able to run bump-bot as a
+the shebang works with your machine and you add this folder to your $PATH, you'll be able to run bump-bot
-command on the terminal anywhere.
+as a command on the terminal anywhere.

 Starting the script prompts you with a simple tui with two options.
 ```